-The i3 hasn't been tested by the National Highway Traffic Safety Administration or the Insurance Institute for Highway Safety, but its unique carbon-fiber reinforced plastic body shell—mounted on an aluminum platform that contains the running gear and front and rear crash structures—should receive good crash scores.
+The i3 hasn't been tested by the NHTSA or the IIHS, but its unique carbon-fiber reinforced plastic body shell—mounted on an aluminum platform that contains the running gear and front and rear crash structures—should receive good crash scores.
 (The low volume of the i3 may mean that neither organization will ever crash test the car.)
 It also includes most of the latest electronic active-safety features found in luxury brands.

 Instead of trim levels, BMW has chosen to sell the i3 and i8 in futuristic-sounding "Worlds."
 The base is the Mega World, followed by the Giga World for $1,500 extra, and the Tera World for another $1,000.
 Each world has its own stylistic differentiation, as well as wheel designs, upholstery choices, and interior colors.
 Standard equipment includes DC fast-charging, heated front seats, and satellite radio.
 Beyond the worlds, BMW offers some option packages—one for parking assist and another for driver-assistant features and technology—as well as some standalone options, including 20-inch wheels and premium sound.
 A BMW-branded charging station is available as an accessory.